Real Estate in Bali, Indonesia

 When we asked expats what advice they would give a foreigner before buying a property in Bali, they said...

 "Foreigners are not allowed to own freehold property in Bali.
 However, they can obtain property through leasehold or "Hak Pakai" (Right to Use) titles.
 Leasehold allows foreigners to lease the property for a certain period, usually up to 25 years, with an option to extend.
 Hak Pakai title grants the right to use the property for a maximum of 80 years, with an initial period of 30 years and two possible extensions of 20 and 30 years.
-These options provide foreigners with a legal way to possess property in Bali without violating Indonesian property laws," explained one expat in Bali.
+These options provide foreigners with a legal way to possess property in Bali without violating Indonesian property laws," explained one person living in Bali, Indonesia.

 What appliances are typically included in a rental?